aleluff/autoup/README.md

 ## Disclaimer

 * The script doesn't update itself so there is no backdoor possible
-* If you use SSH key for git auth in your repo: avoid using non-X-session
+* If you use SSH key for git auth in your repo: avoid using non-X-session for running autoup

 ## TODO (Tests)